yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

     }
 }
 ```
 We allocate the memory for the data and the `MDB_val` struct with the `UnmanagedMemory.calloc` static method from the SDK.
 This allocates memory from the heap just like in C. We will then need to free the memory ourselves.

 If the memory is needed only for a short period of time, the other options are `PinnedObject` or `StackValue` classes of the SDK.
 The former allows creating Java objects and then pinning them down, so that the garbage collector does not move them or delete them, in order to get a stable pointer to work with at the C side.
 The latter allocates objects from the stack so it is short-lived.
 These cases do not fit our need for long term pointers to database data structures, so we use `UnmanagedMemory`.

 The SDK utility `CTypeConversion.asByteBuffer` static method is what makes our effort possible.
 We can simply expose a `MDB_val` as a `ByteBuffer` to Java in the constructor for incoming data, and in `outBuf()` for outgoing data.
 The rest of the code is just bookkeeping for the ByteBuffer.

 ## Conclusion

 I am happy that this effort is turning out well.
 The GraalVM SDK is quite pleasant to use, once one figures it out.
 I wish that this API can be made available in regular JVM as well, so we can truly write it once, and use it everywhere, regardless the underlying languages and platforms.

+## Important Update (2023-01-06)

+For GraalVM versions newer than 21.3.0, those C context annotations in the
+Clojure code shown above should be removed, because `CContext` is now marked as
+`HOST_ONLY`, and is available only during build time.
+Basically, only those Java
+classes that directly wrap the C code should now add these annotations.